GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! tip

-    If you're computer has internet access and one of Conda, Apptainer, or Docker installed, you should be able to run any nf-core pipeline with the `test` profile and the respective software management profile 'out of the box'.
+    If your computer has internet access and one of Conda, Apptainer, or Docker installed, you should be able to run any nf-core pipeline with the `test` profile and the respective software management profile 'out of the box'.

     The `test` data profile will pull small test files directly from the `nf-core/test-data` GitHub repository and run it on your local system.
 The `test` profile is an important control to check the pipeline is working as expected and is a great way to trial a pipeline.
 Some pipelines have multiple test `profiles` for you to try.